 Similar to Spanish Mackerel, Kingfish is edible.
 Their high-fat content provides meat that absorbs flavor well and holds up to grilling, baking, frying, or smoking.
-One of our favorite recipes is this smoked fish recipe which is simple yet full of flavor.
-To watch a video demonstration, click here.

 If fishing isn’t your thing, but your interest is peaked, you can find local tournaments, weigh-ins, and seafood markets with a simple Google search.
 Call us today to learn about availability during this year’s Kingfish season and take a chance at becoming King of the Beach!

 *As Amazon Affiliates we earn from qualifying purchases.